Edward Fitzgerald Beale: Career

-After reaching San Diego, California, Stockton dispatched Beale to serve with the land forces.
+After reaching San Diego, Stockton dispatched Beale to serve with the land forces.
 Beale and a small body of men under Lt.
 Archibald Gillespie joined General Stephen W. Kearny's column just before the Battle of San Pasqual on December 6, 1846.
 After the Mexican Army surrounded the small American force and threatened to destroy it, Beale and two other men (his Delaware Indian servant and Kit Carson) crept through the Mexican lines and made their way to San Diego for reinforcements.
 Two months later, although Beale still suffered from the effects his adventure, Stockton again sent him east with dispatches.
 Beale reached Washington about June 1.
 In October he appeared as a defense witness for John C. Frémont at the "Pathfinder's" court martial.

 Within the next two years, Beale made six more journeys across the country.
 On the second of these (July–September 1848), he crossed Mexico in disguise to bring the federal government proof of California's gold.
 After the fourth journey he married Pennsylvania Representative Samuel Edwards' daughter, Mary, on June 27, 1849.
 They had three children: Mary (1852–1925), who married Russian diplomat George Bakhmeteff, Emily (1854–1912), who married newspaper publisher John Roll McLean, and Truxtun (1856–1936).

 Beale was promoted to lieutenant in 1850.
 He resigned from the Navy in 1851.